jsreport/docs/installation/OpenShift.md

 ###2. check package.json

 The application should include a package.json file in the root of their project.
 OpenShift and npm are both configured to check your (scripts.start and main) fields for information on how to launch your server.
-So be sure that you have these files and jsreport in dependencies:
+So be sure that you have these files and the jsreport in dependencies:

 ```js
 {